 In the recent Consumption vs Dedicated Billing Models, which One is for me article, we discussed an upcoming capability within Azure Logic Apps called Integration Service Environment, or ISE for short.
 In this article, we are going to dive deeper into ISE and identify some of the opportunities for organizations who may be considering this implementation of Azure Logic Apps.

-In the Azure Logic Apps documentation, it defines an ISE as a private and isolated Logic Apps instance within your Azure virtual network.
-The private instance uses dedicated resources such as storage, and runs separately from the public global Logic Apps service.
+In the Azure Logic Apps documentation, it defines an Integration Service Environment (ISE) as a private and isolated Logic Apps instance within your Azure virtual network.
+The private instance uses dedicated resources such as storage and runs separately from the public global Logic Apps service.
 This approach differs from the existing consumption-based plan that takes advantage of pooling customer demand across a shared infrastructure.
 The benefit for customers is that they only pay for what they use.

-An ISE requires a monetary commitment from customers.
-But in return provides dedicated resources which will result in more predictable performance.
+An Integration Service Environment (ISE) requires a monetary commitment from customers.
+But in return provides dedicated resources which will result in a more predictable performance.
 While Azure Logic Apps does provide a reliable platform for businesses to build on top.
 It does leave room for ‘noisy neighbor’ situations where a spike in one customer’s demand can have an impact on others.
 By having dedicated resources you isolate yourself from other customers by having your own resource pool.

 Virtual Network Connectivity